anaclumos/extracranial/Research/pages/Believer Plan.md

 - "Hackers" refers to subscribers of the hacker news summarization service "hn.cho.sh" and its successors.
 - "Believer Plan" refers to a product that can be purchased to support the development of the product in the future while sympathizing with the purpose of the Internet information summarization service, which is currently available in research beta form.
 - As a benefit of purchasing the Believer Plan, "hackers" can send a one-time message to the daily newsletter, which is subject to change.
 The message can contain your thoughts.
 Public service announcements can be made, but not commercial announcements.
 The company and the member will agree upon this.
-- The agreement between the company and the member can be made via email or video call.
+- The agreement between the company and the member can be made via [[Mail|email]] or video call.
-- If you purchase this plan, you can write a message within two weeks, which will be reflected in the letter within three days after the notice is noted.
+- If you purchase this plan, you can write a message within two weeks, which will be reflected in the [[Mail|letter]] within three days after the notice is noted.

 ## Refund Policy